 Such activities represent criminal offenses against intellectual property rights, whose suppression is in the competence of a specialized department for fighting against high-tech crime within the Serbian Higher Public Prosecutor’s Office.
 The fact proving there are potential, serious consequences due to the violation of the mentioned regulations is also evidenced by the fact that the threatened punishments for committing these criminal offenses range up to 5 years in prison.

 Having in mind the large number of foreign companies that establish branches and subsidiaries in the Republic of Serbia, the question of whether a foreign parent company is allowed to transfer, i.e., sublicence their license rights to a local subsidiary frequently comes across.
-The answer depends on specific conditions of the obtained license, so the response differs depending on each particular case.
+The answer depends on the specific conditions of the obtained license, so the response differs depending on each case.
 Generally, there are 3 groups of situations:

 It is particularly important to pay attention to the version of the software that is used: namely, the rules of transferring the license can differ depending on the plan you purchased.
 For instance, Postman offers free and three different paid plans: Basic, Professional, and Enterprise.
 Depending on the option chosen by the user, the scope of the obtained rights differs, so it is always necessary to examine the distinctions between the available plans in order to determine whether and how much of the rights can be transferred to another (affiliated) party.

-- In addition to companies that strictly forbid the transfer of a license, there are types of software where the transfer of a license is somewhat more liberal, in the sense that it allows for the founding company to transfer their right of use onto another legal entity.
-However, as a rule, one condition is imposed: it has to be an affiliated company, under which the Terms of Service of the company providing license define ’affiliated company’ in accordance with their own rules.
+In addition to companies that strictly forbid the transfer of a license, there are types of software where the transfer of a license is somewhat more liberal, in the sense that it allows for the founding company to transfer their right of use onto another legal entity.
+However, as a rule, one condition is imposed: it has to be an affiliated company, under which the Terms of Service of the company providing the license define ’affiliated company’ in accordance with their own rules.

 For example, Google Workspace Terms stipulate that sublicensing is allowed only after notifying Google of such change, as well as provided that the affiliate accepts the terms in writing.
 From Google’s point of view, an affiliate is any entity directly or indirectly controlling the licensee, or the entity under the control of the licensee, as well as an entity under common control with the licensee.
 It is interesting that Google explicitly states in its Terms that in such an event, Google might also (automatically) transfer the agreement to another Google entity located in the country of residence of the new licensee (i.e., the affiliated party).
 In other words, an Australian company will obtain the license from the Google entity from Australia, but if the license is sublicensed to the affiliate from the USA, in that case, Google LLC will act as a licensor, given that the USA is under its competency.

-To sum up, if, for instance, a foreign company affiliated with your Serbian company wishes to allow your company to use a software that has been initially obtained by the foreign company, it is necessary to previously study in detail how this issue is regulated in the Terms of the license itself, in order to determine whether such transfer is permitted.
+To sum up, if, for instance, a foreign company affiliated with your Serbian company wishes to allow your company to use software that has been initially obtained by the foreign company, it is necessary to previously study in detail how this issue is regulated in the Terms of the license itself, in order to determine whether such transfer is permitted.